 messages=[

-Message(role=MessageRole.SYSTEM, content="You are a great storyteller."),
+Message(role=MessageRole.system, content="You are a great storyteller."),

-Message(role=MessageRole.USER, content="Please write a short story about the following topic: {{topic}}")
+Message(role=MessageRole.user, content="Please write a short story about the following topic: {{topic}}")

 ]